joshunrau/ytdl-mp3/README.md

     Usage: ytdl-mp3 [options] <url>

-    A JavaScript library for downloading music from YouTube, including automatic retrieval of ID3 tags and album art via iTunes.
+    A JavaScript package for downloading music from YouTube, including automatic retrieval of ID3 tags and album art via iTunes.

     Arguments:
     url                     url of video to download